olegru/lumberjack/wp-content/plugins/gotmls/readme.txt

 * Clarus Dignus for design suggestions and graphic design work on the banner image.
 * Jelena Kovacevic and Andrew Kurtis of webhostinghub.com for providing the Spanish translation.
 * Marcelo Guernieri for the Brazilian Portuguese translation.
+* Umut Can Alparslan for the Turkish translation.

 == Installation ==